-Are You Being Harassed by a Debt Collector?
-DoNotPay Can Help Stop Them in Their Tracks!
+Are You Being Harassed by Debt Collectors?
+Here's How to Stop Them Now!

 There might have been a time in the past when you got behind on your bills and stopped paying some of them.
 It might be old credit card bills, medical bills, or utility charges.
 No matter what it was, there's a debt collector who seems to be calling you all the time and flooding your mailbox with collection letters.